kward/venue/README.md

 Notes:

-- If you are not using the default VNC port of 5900, the `--port` or `--venue_port` option should be added.
+- If you are not using the default VNC port of 5900, the `--venue_port` option should be added.
 - If you are not using the default TouchOSC port of 8000, the `--osc_server_port` option should be added for `server/venue_osc.go`.